Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Introduction

-Second, to investigate the impact of network structure on communication efficiency, we propose Approach 2: Dynamic Network Topology (Figure~\ref{fig:overview_of_work}c).
+Second, to investigate the impact of network structure on communication efficiency, we propose Approach 2: Dynamic Network Topology (Fig.~\ref{fig:overview_of_work}b lower side).
 We introduce a hybrid architecture that dynamically transitions from centralized to decentralized QFL during the training process.
 This allows us to reduce overall transmission frequency while maintaining convergence stability.

-Third, to quantify the trade-offs between noise resilience and communication cost, we investigate the impact of inherent depolarizing noise in quantum communication channels on foundational QFL architectures (Figure~\ref{fig:overview_of_work}d).
+Third, to quantify the trade-offs between noise resilience and communication cost, we investigate the impact of inherent depolarizing noise in quantum communication channels on foundational QFL architectures (Fig.~\ref{fig:overview_of_work}c).
 Furthermore, we evaluate Steane code-based quantum error correction~\cite{steane1996error} to assess the trade-off between noise mitigation and physical qubit overhead.

-Through these approaches, we derive explicit communication scaling formulas that characterize how quantum transmissions grow with the number of clients, parameters, and training rounds.

 The main contributions of this work are as follows: